Paolin83/COVID19_SEIR_model/draft_analysis_Veneto.md

 \- beta: the quantity connected to R0
 \- N: Italian population
 \- duration: infection duration of COVID-19
-\- sigma0: the coronavirus transmission rate (half of flu epidemic)
+\- sigma0: the coronavirus transmission rate (0.05 is the half of flu epidemic)
 \- mu0: the overall mortality rate

 ``` r